hewner/csse403/ClassOutline.md

 ## What you need to do today

-1. Maybe install a unix environment on your laptop (recommended &#x2014; you're responsible for your own environment)
+1. Maybe install a unix environment on your laptop (recommended - you're responsible for your own environment)
 2. Install swi-prolog (link in the online quiz)
 3. Read chapter 4.1 and try out some of the examples
 4. Fill out the online quiz
-5. If you have time, feel free to look at the coding project due Wednesday night (or some other prolog projects of interest)
+5. If you have time, feel free to look at the coding project due soon

 # Prolog 1